RobWiederstein/retirementDash/README.md

 ## Acknowledgements

-The following packages were indispensable to the both the `retirementData` and `retirementDash`projects:
+The following packages were indispensable to the `retirementData` and `retirementDash`projects:

 -   [`shiny`](https://github.com/rstudio/shiny)